sowmilydutta/Bike-Sharing-Assignment/README.md

-# BoomBikes - Bike Sharing Assignment
+# UpGrad: BoomBikes - Bike Sharing Assignment
 > **Objective:**
 > Develop a multiple linear regression model to predict demand for shared bikes.
 This model will help BoomBikes, a U.S.-based bike-sharing provider, analyze demand factors and adapt its business strategy to increase profitability in the post-COVID market.